IPTN N250: Design and development

-The N-250 development plan was first revealed by PT IPTN (now PT Dirgantara Indonesia, Indonesian Aerospace) at the Paris Air Show in 1989, but was first introduced in 1986 when the Indonesian Air Show 1986 was held.
-The N-250 was initially described as a propfan commuter plane, but on 12 July 1990, IPTN selected the Allison GMA 2100 turboprop to power the aircraft.
+The N250 development plan was first revealed by PT IPTN (now PT Dirgantara Indonesia, Indonesian Aerospace) at the Paris Air Show in 1989, but was first introduced in 1986 when the Indonesian Air Show 1986 was held.
+The N250 was initially described as a propfan commuter plane, but on 12 July 1990, IPTN selected the Allison GMA 2100 turboprop to power the aircraft.

-In early 1994, Indonesia announced that Great Britain and four states in the United States were interested in hosting production lines for the final assembly of the N-250.
+In early 1994, Indonesia announced that Great Britain and four states in the United States were interested in hosting production lines for the final assembly of the N250.
 In January 1995, IPTN added Long Island, New York and Macon, Georgia to the previous list of U.S. semifinalists that included Mobile, Alabama, Phoenix, Arizona, and Portland, Oregon, out of an original list of 26 contender cities.
 In the following month, IPTN selected Mobile and Macon as the final candidates.
-On 19 May 1995, Indonesia awarded the U.S. assembly of the N-250 to Mobile.
+On 19 May 1995, Indonesia awarded the U.S. assembly of the N250 to Mobile.
 The U.S. assembly site would be run by American Regional Aircraft Industry (AMRAI), in which IPTN would hold a 40-percent stake.
 Planned production was to be one plane per week from IPTN's home factory in Bandung, West Java and up to two planes per week from the Mobile factory.
 The flying aircraft was officially unveiled at the Indonesian Air Show '96, and it also performed at the 1997 Paris Air Show and the 1998 Asian Aerospace show.

 The first assembled prototype, which had a capacity of 50 passengers, was initially rolled out on 10 November 1994 in Bandung during the run-up to the 1994 Asia-Pacific Economic Cooperation (APEC) summit, which Indonesia was hosting.
 This prototype, which had a serial number of PA-1, then flew for the first time on 10 August 1995.
 It was successfully tested to a cruise speed of 727.8 kph at 25,000 ft altitude, and 744.5 kph at 17,000 ft altitude.
 The second prototype was a stretched variant with a capacity of 64–68 passengers, and it was designated as the N250-100.
 The N250-100 was planned to have its first flight in May 1996, but the PA-2 prototype instead had its initial flight eight months behind schedule on 19 December 1996.
 The third and fourth prototypes were planned to first fly in July 1996 and September 1996 respectively.

 Construction for the additional prototypes was halted because of the effects of the Asian financial crisis.
-Although the IPTN was about halfway through its 1,400-hour flight test program, the International Monetary Fund (IMF) required the Indonesian government to end support of the N-250 program as part of the IMF's US$43 billion government bailout plan.
+Although the IPTN was about halfway through its 1,400-hour flight test program, the International Monetary Fund (IMF) required the Indonesian government to end support of the N250 program as part of the IMF's US$43 billion government bailout plan.
 Because of this event, IPTN postponed the aircraft's certification from March 1999 to the fourth quarter of 2000.
 Later, IPTN postponed certification indefinitely so that it could recruit a risk-sharing partner to help complete the program.